How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 -

 Underlay glue is used for bonding carpets to a concrete subfloor.
-It is notoriously difficult to deal with, but you cannot not do anything about the glue residues.
-Not only is it ugly, if you’re going to install new carpeting, you have to clean the subfloor from old glue so that the new carpet can bond better to the subfloor.
+It's notoriously difficult to deal with, but you can't just ignore the glue residues.
+Not only is it unsightly, if you're going to install new carpeting, you have to clean the subfloor from old glue so that the new carpet can bond better to the subfloor.

-A word of warning: if your carpet is really old (installed in the 1980s or earlier), the carpet adhesive that was used may contain asbestos.
-It is a known carcinogen, so it’s best that you let professionals deal with it.
+A word of warning: if your carpet is older (installed in the 1980s or earlier), the carpet adhesive that was used may contain asbestos.
+It is a known carcinogen, so it's best that you let professionals deal with it.

 If you know that this isn't the case for your home, then proceed!